ssmirr/appdev-chapters/git-aliases.md

 g as
 ```

-> Technically, stashing doesn't discard changes; it stores them in a randomly named commit on a randomly named branch.
+> Technically, stashing doesn't immediately discard changes; it stores them in a randomly named commit.
 You can get them back with `git stash pop`.
 Handy if you want to quickly save your current work to work on a different branch.
 [Read more about stash here.](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning)

 ### See a prettier log of the whole tree